 Children’s Dyslexia Center – Southern Illinois

-An in-person interview is required and all paperwork must be completed in order to enroll in a class.
+An in-person interview and observation of a seasoned tutor is required and all paperwork must be completed in order to enroll in a class.

 This is a video posted by a Scottish Rite Learning Center in Austin, Texas that will give you an idea of what our training program is like.